tony-waters/tony-waters.github.io/_posts/2026-05-28-Terraform-an-application.md

 header-img: "img/spring5.jpg"
 ---

-In my last post I looked at deploying the demo Spring REST application and its dependencies onto a local Kubernetes `kind` cluster, using `GatewayAPI` for routing.
-This involved using:

-- kind
-- Helm
-- kubectl
-- docker
-- cloud-provider-kind

-Using shell scripts to automate creating and destroying the cluster, infrastructure, and application felt hacky.
-I could have used Helmfile or ... but that would not cover all parts of the setup/teardown process, and I wanted to be able to bring up my whole dev cluster.
-The obvious answer was Terraform, but this involves using it in ways you would not consider in production.
-My requirements were to:
+Last post I deployed a demo spring boot application into a Kubernetes `kind` cluster, using Bash scripts to orchestrate the various technologies involved.
+While it worked, using shell scripts to automate creating and destroying the cluster, infrastructure, and application felt hacky - I wished for a more structured way of orchestrating things.

+I decided to try and create the same demo/development environment using Terraform.
+Because of the nature of the environment I was able to use Terraform to do things that would not be advisable in less important environments - that's to say don't try this approach with non-trivial Terraform code.

+Using Terraform I want to:

 1. create a `kind` cluster
-2. use Docker to run `cloud-provider-kind` for the Gateway
+2. make Docker run `cloud-provider-kind` for the Gateway
-3. use Helm to install Postgres, pgadmin, and Prometheus/Grafana
+3. have Helm install Postgres, pgadmin, and Prometheus/Grafana
 4. deploy and seed the Spring REST application

 I ended up creating 3 Terraform installations: